PurdueAF/purdue-af-conda-envs/README.md

 Each top-level directory corresponds to a conda environment with the same name.
-Inside each directory, there should be an `environment.yml` or `environment.yaml` file with a list of Conda and Pip packages to be installed.
+Inside each directory, there should be an `environment.yml` or `environment.yaml` file with a list of Conda (and Pip, if needed) packages to be installed.

 [How to create environment.yaml](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-file-manually)